COVID-19 information for patients

 COVID-19 dedicated collection sites

-We have set up dedicated COVID-19 collection sites for your convenience.
-Patients must present with a pathology referral from their doctor for COVID-19 testing.
+We have three dedicated COVID-19 collection sites for the convenience of patients.
+All patients can present with or without a pathology referral from their doctor for COVID-19 testing but MUST book an appointment (see booking instructions below).

 Please note: All high-risk patients (clinically significantly unwell including high fever, symptoms or signs of pneumonia) must be referred to a hospital associated COVID testing site and not the Melbourne Pathology sites.